ethib137/liferay-react-example/README.md

 This block of code creates a `count` variable that will be updated when we call the function `useCount`.
 We are providing it an initial value of `0`.
 We've modified our return statement to include a button that when clicked will call `setCount` and whose label displays the count.

+3. After saving your changes you can build & deploy the app to see your changes.

 ## Calling APIs

 We can call APIs in Liferay using the function `Liferay.Util.fetch` which is a simple wrapper around the web `fetch` api that handles authentication within Liferay.

 Let's create a call to Liferay's APIs to return a list of users.

-13. Create a new file `src/request.js` with the following contents:
+1. Create a new file `src/request.js` with the following contents:
 ```
 export function getUsers() {
 	return Liferay.Util.fetch(